shaiful191/React-Fundamental-Blog-Final-Version/README.md

 3. The blog post will appear on the Home page.

 ### Viewing Blog Details
-- Click on a blog title to view its details.
+- Click on a blog card to view its details.

 ### Deleting a Blog Post
 - In the blog details view, click the delete button to remove the blog.